RestAuth/server/doc/install/update.rst

   backends.
 The default is fine for existing installations, but you can now store data in different backends if you like.
 Please see :doc:`/config/backends` for more information.
+* The ENABLE_SESSIONS parameter was removed.
+The functionality was never properly tested anyway.
+* The :setting:`SECURE_CACHE` setting defines if RestAuth should store sensitive data in its caching framework.
+The default is False and this setting should only be set to True if you consider the cache store secure.

 .. _update_settings_0.6.0: